-On behalf of the Board of Directors, I welcome you, our esteemed shareholders, to the 2nd Annual General Meeting (AGM) of the Elite Mutual Fund PLC.
+On behalf of the Board of Directors, I welcome you, our esteemed shareholders, to the 3rd Annual General Meeting (AGM) of the Elite Mutual Fund PLC.

-I will begin my report by taking you through some major occurrences in the global economy over the past year.
+I will commence my report by providing an overview of significant events in the global economy in the year under review.